 What car is best to rent to go to Askja?

 When choosing your rental vehicle it is important to keep in mind where you would like to travel and what roads to explore.
-When driving to Landmannalaugar you must have a 4x4 vehicle, but it is often tricky to choose what 4x4 vehicle is the best for the job.
+When driving to Askja, you must have a 4x4 vehicle, but it is often tricky to choose what 4x4 vehicle is the best for the job.

 Hiking at Víti and Lake Öskjuvatn

 Going hiking at Víti is not a long hike from the parking lot.
 It will take around 45 minutes each way.
 It is a fairly simple hike as it is mostly flat.
 The landscape while taking this hike is truly breathtaking, it has been used for training for Apollo programs back in the day.
-At some periods of the year you might even find some snow while hiking at Víti.
+At some periods of the year, you might even find some snow while hiking at Víti.
 It is important to take good care while hiking and take into consideration the weather conditions.
 It is important to wear proper clothes while you are travelling in Iceland.

-While hiking towards Lake Öskjuvatn you will see the amazing views that are simply out of this world.
-On a good day you can even see Dyngjufjöll mountains reflect on the lake.
+While hiking toward Lake Öskjuvatn you will see amazing views that are simply out of this world.
+On a good day, you can even see Dyngjufjöll mountains reflect on the lake.
 If you talk to the rangers before going on these hikes about the weather you can even dip into Lake Víti as the geothermal crater lake is around 25 degrees and can be fun to swim a little in.
 If you plan on going into the lake, it is important to take good care while hiking down to it as the trail can be tricky and steep.

 Camping in Askja

 When you are travelling to Askja, you can make it a day trip which will include some long drives and beautiful landscapes.
 You can also camp in a few places while driving to Askja.
-But if you want to camp you will either need a tent and equipment, or you can rent a 4x4 camping vehicle.
+But if you want to camp you will either need a tent and equipment, or you can rent 4x4 camping cars.

 When Travelling to Askja